 DescriptionAt the end of Gothic the nameless hero destroyed the Avatar of the god Beliar known as the Sleeper.
-But although his body was gone, the Sleeper wasn't ready to give up and chose an undead dragon as his new form on the world.
-So in Gothic II the goal was to defeat his four minions, which he left behind in the mine-valley, and the sleeper himself with the power of the Eye of Innos.
+But although his body was gone, the Sleeper wasn't ready to give up and chose an undead dragon as his new form in the world.
+So in Gothic II the goal was to defeat his four minions, which he left behind in the mine valley, and the Sleeper himself with the power of the Eye of Innos.

-In Gothic 3 you've now reached the kingdom of Myrtana and despite the efforts of the mining colony on Khorinis, the orcs won the war and enslaved the humans that wouldn't acknowledge their rule.
-There are now three main factions on Myrtana: The rebels who are still loyal to King Rhobar and want to defeat the orcs, the orcs themselves and the mysterious assassin-guild of which no one really knows for whom they work.
-During the game you need to choose which side you are on and help them to fulfill their goal.
+In Gothic 3 the hero and his companions have now reached the mainland of the kingdom of Myrtana.
+Despite the efforts of the mining colony on Khorinis, the orcs won the war and enslaved the humans that wouldn't acknowledge their rule.
+There are now three main factions on Myrtana: the rebels who are still loyal to King Rhobar and want to defeat the orcs; the orcs themselves; and the mysterious assassin guild with their own agenda.
+During the game the player needs to choose which side he is on and help them to fulfill their goal.

-To make things even more difficult, all rune-magic has disappeared from the land.
-Only the magic of the ancients still works but for that you need to find the magic scrolls well hidden across the land.
-Your goal is now to find out what happened on Myrtana and find Xardas as there are rumors which say that he's the one who helped the orcs win the war and some even say that he is the one behind the disappearance of the rune-magic.
+To make things even more difficult, all rune magic has disappeared from the land.
+Only the magic of the ancients still works; but for that the player needs to find the magic scrolls well hidden across the land.
+The goal is now to find out what happened in Myrtana and find the mysterious wizard Xardas, as there are rumors which say that he's the one who helped the orcs win the war - and some even say that he is the one behind the disappearance of the rune magic.

-To do so, you're free to roam the world from the start (even so it's not wise since many animals will eat you for breakfast).
-You begin your travel in a small town in Mittelreich which you just helped defend against the orcs, in the north you can find the icy region of Nordmar and in the south there's the desert of Varant, where the assassins chose to live.
+To do so, the player is free to roam the world from the start (even so it's not wise since many animals will eat the hero for breakfast).
+The journey begins in a small village the hero helps defend against the orcs; in the north lies the icy region of Nordmar, and in the south there's the desert of Varant, where the assassins chose to live.
 The game world is significantly larger in this installment and includes three vast regions with several towns and other settlements in each, almost any of which can be accessed and explored at any time.
 Teleporter stones unique to each location can be found and used to shorten travel times.